UniExeterRSE/LISA/README.md

 ├── models             <- Pre-trained models and outputs for each model type.
 │
 ├── notebooks          <- Jupyter notebooks.
-│   └── example.ipynb        <- Interactive tutorial on how to use the repository.
+│   ├── example.ipynb        <- Interactive tutorial on how to use the repository.
+│   └── neural_net.ipynb     <- Record of preliminary neural network experiments.
 │
 ├── tests              <- Test files for core functionality.
 │   │